 We are parents dedicated to finding products without palm oil and palm oil derivatives.
 We are learning everything we can to live palm oil free.

 Our son gets sick from palm oil and palm oil derivatives.
-His doctors never heard of something like this.
+His doctors, including several allergists, never heard of something like this.
 We couldn’t find anything online about it.